-Keywords: effectivity, natural resources management, village-owned entities, coastal area, Mount Kidul the village fund can be realized properly for village infrastructure development, then 24,500 km of village roads would have been constructed since the nation's independence, in addition to 16,800 units of village bridges and 4,900 km of village irrigation network.
-Pursuant to the Ministry of Village Regulation No. 21 Year 2015, the Government prioritizes the utility of village fund in 3 ways, namely infrastructure, basic social services, and the improvement of village economics Therefore, the Government advised the people to supervise the utility of village fund in order to prevent any abuse of power from within.
+Since the enactment of Law No. 6 Year 2014 concerning the Village, villages have been perceived as a strategic place and come to become the main supportof the urban population.
+The Ministry of Villages has assumed that if 60% of the village fund can be realized properly for village infrastructure development, then 24,500 km of village roads would have been constructed since the nation's independence, in addition to 16,800 units of village bridges and 4,900 km of village irrigation network.
+Pursuant to the Ministry of Village Regulation No. 21 Year 2015, the Government prioritizes the utility of village fund in 3 ways, namely infrastructure, basic social services, and the improvement of village economics capacity.
+Therefore, the Government advised the people to supervise the utility of village fund in order to prevent any abuse of power from within.
 The village fund has brought positive impacts towards the villages, indicated by the decrease of the village gini ratiofrom 0.33% to 0.27%, which effect should have been directly felt by the village population.
 The success of the annually distributed village fund in improving the people's welfare prompted the Central Government to increase the budget allocation for the village fund [1]